clusterlink-net/clusterlink/CONTRIBUTING.md

 ## Find an Issue

-If you're new to ClusterLink, you are in the best position to give us feedback on areas of our project that we need help with including:
+If you're new to ClusterLink, you are in the best position to give us feedback on areas of our project that we can improve, including:

 * Problems found during setting up a new developer environment
 * Gaps in our guides or documentation